As for other specs worth highlighting, this is a Bluetooth 3.0 device that has a built-in rechargeable battery rated to deliver up to 7 hours' use.

 As I said, the Exercise Freaks sound good for Bluetooth headphones.
 There are other competing models that cost less -- the aforementioned Plantronics BackBeat 903+, as well as certain JayBird models and the Arriva Leo.
 For people on a budget, those may be better choices.

 The risk you run with these is that they're not the type of headphones that will offer a universally excellent fit and experience for everyone.
 And when you're spending $150 for a pair of headphones, you tend to have fairly high expectations.
-For many people, the Exercise Freaks will live up those expectations.
+For some people, the Exercise Freaks will live up those expectations.
 But for others, they won't.
 So your safest bet is to buy them from a retailer or e-tailer that offers a good return policy, for these are headphones that you should ideally try out before totally committing to them.